kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 contents from.
 If none is specified, the tool will read from stdin.

 -p, --param &lt;name&gt;=&lt;value&gt;
-Pass a parameter to the XSLT specified with the -x option.
+Pass a parameter to the XSLT stylesheets used to generate the front matter content.
+Multiple parameters can be specified by using this option multiple times.

+The following parameters are automatically supplied to any stylesheet, and therefore their names should be considered reserved:

+-   `"type"` - The front matter type name (e.g., HIGH) that was matched in the `.fmtypes` file or specified by the user with the -t option.

 -t, --type &lt;TYPE&gt;
 Generate content for this type of front matter when no data modules are